 The wrongful death law of each state determines how juries should measure compensation for the restaurant’s negligence.
 A few states cap the amount of compensation that family members can receive.
 How compensation should be distributed among family members who are eligible to receive it is also a matter of state law.

-Since states have differing approaches to wrongful death cases, families should ask a negligence and shooting lawyer, like a security negligence and shooting lawyer in Atlanta, GA, to advise them about their opportunity to bring a claim after a restaurant shooting.
+Since states have differing approaches to wrongful death cases, families should ask a negligence and shooting lawyer to advise them about their opportunity to bring a claim after a restaurant shooting.
 Which family members can participate in bringing the claim is one of the first questions the lawyer will answer.